BRC-100-Protocol/BRC-100-Protocol-Stack/README.md

 BRC-100 protocol provides three mint operators: mint, mint2, and mint3, which are used to mint token in different scenarios.
 When deploying applications, you need to set the number of tokens that can mint by public (using operator: "mint").
 The remaining tokens will use operator: "mint" to mint.

 • mint: Mint from Public, public mint, anyone can mint tokens to users, but the total number mint by "mint" operator cannot exceed the settings of the max and mma attributes of the application.
-After mint the circulation supply of token will be increased.
+After mint the circulating supply of token will be increased.

 • mint2: Mint from Whitelist, the application records the number of users or applications that can mint, anyone can mint2 tokens to users or applications under the application rules.
-After mint2 the circulation supply of token will also be increased.
+After mint2 the circulating supply of token will also be increased.

 • mint3: Mint from State, mint3 the balance of users or applications in other applications, anyone can mint3 tokens to users or applications under the application rules.
-After mint3 the circulation supply of token will not be increased.
+After mint3 the circulating supply of token will not be increased.

 ### 10. Burn Token

 The burn is a newly introduced operation by the BRC-100 protocol.
 The user can inscribe the inscription of the burn operation and then transfer the inscription to the owner of the application, which is similar to the semantics of the transfer operation.
 Then the inscribed token will be burned or transferred to the balance of the application.
 Similar to the definition of mint operation, there are three burn operators: burn, burn2, and burn3, which correspond logically to mint, mint2, and mint3 respectively.
 No extra configuration is required, all applications/tokens support these three burn operators.

 • burn: Burn to Public, everyone can use the operator to burn token.
-After the token is burned successfully, the circulation supply will be reduced, and the burned token cannot be minted again.
+After the token is burned successfully, the circulating supply will be reduced, and the burned token cannot be minted again.

-• burn2: Burn to Whitelist, according to the application's preset rules, after burn2 token to application, the user's balance will be reduced, the state of the application will also be updated accordingly, the circulation supply will be reduced.
+• burn2: Burn to Whitelist, according to the application's preset rules, after burn2 token to application, the user's balance will be reduced, the state of the application will also be updated accordingly, the circulating supply will be reduced.
 In practice, the logic such as remove liquidity in AMM DEX can be realized by burn2.

 • burn3: Burn to State, burn3 will reduce the user’s token balance and increase the balance of "to" application.
 In practice, it can be used with mint3 to complete swapping token, adding liquidity and other logic in AMM DEX.